JoGMG/know-your-movies/README.md

 - David Oluwatosin Dorcas - Front-End Developer [Github](https://github.com/iamoluwafisayo)
 - Joshua Attah - Back-End Developer [Github](https://github.com/JoGMG)<br><br>
 Feel like there's something missing that you can add?
 You are welcome to contribute to the project.<br>
-All you have to do is fork the project's repository, make your contribution and submit a new pull request.
+All you have to do is fork the project's repository, make your contributions and submit a new pull request.

 ## License